Membership is $150 per year. Membership can be paid out with two payments of $75. Please see Rule 12 for complete details.

 - If a roper is running late for whatever reason, he will be moved to the end of the round.
 If he is not present then, we will not wait.

-- Buckles will be given to the Average Winner for 1 day ropings.
+- Buckles will be given to the Average Winner for 1 day ropings if buckles are awarded.

 - Directors will be responsible for Classifying Ropers.

 - Engaging in, or attempting to engage in, any action threatening, berating, harassing, or intimidating to an OSRA official, spectator, or any employee or member of the OSRA will be considered either a Class I

 ($100 fine) or Class II ($250 Fine) offense and may be punishable by ineligibility, suspension, and/or expulsion.
 Decisions will be made by the Board of Directors by the next competition.

 - The stock contractor will not be eligible to be on the Board of Directors.

 - Ropers may be eligible for the average if he has to turn out his 1st and/or 2nd and so on steer due to running late but only for a good reason.
 The Directors will determine if the reasoning is legitimate.